How to Test for Mold in Your Home

 Q. What does black mold look like?

 Black mold looks like a black stain.
 It is most often found in areas of higher moisture, particularly in those that have been cleaned after flooding.
 One of the signs of black mold is a circular growth pattern.
-Look for round patches growing together; some may be smaller than an inch, with others being much larger.
-Use a black mold test or schedule an inspection to verify if black mold is present.
+Homeowners will want to look for round patches growing together; some may be smaller than an inch, with others being much larger.
+They can use a black mold test or schedule an inspection to verify if black mold is present.

 Q. What does mildew look like?